-Stockbrokers will then buy their client’s chosen stock and take care of the paperwork to complete the transactions.
+Stockbrokers will then buy their client’s chosen stock and the paperwork to complete the transactions.

 Stockbrokers need to have a strong background in aspects of finance and investment.
-In addition, they must have exceptionally strong skills in sales.
+In addition, they must have solid skills in sales.

 A large part of their job involves drawing in clients interested in stocks and investments and then buying them.
-They sell these products on behalf of their clients in exchange for a fee.
+Then, they sell these products on behalf of their clients in exchange for a fee.

-Many brokerage houses and other places where stockbrokers are employed require that they meet sales quotas in order to stay employed.
+Many brokerage houses and other places where stockbrokers are employed require that they meet sales quotas to stay employed.

 An investment client pays a commission on each financial transaction executed by the stockbroker.
-A stockbroker is required to look at a client’s income, portfolio, financial objectives, and risk tolerance and base his investment suggestions on these criteria.
-Nevertheless, brokers don’t actually have a “duty” to act in the client’s best interest.
+Therefore, a stockbroker is required to look at a client’s income, portfolio, financial objectives, and risk tolerance and base his investment suggestions on these criteria.
+Brokers must act in the client’s best interest.

-A stockbroker, sometimes referred to as registered representative, should not be confused with an investment advisor.
-An advisor receives compensation for advice that he gives his clients regarding stocks, mutual funds, bonds and other investments.
-A stockbroker needs to be registered with the Securities and Exchange Commission.
+Sometimes referred to as a registered representative, a stockbroker should not be confused with an investment advisor.
+An advisor receives compensation for advice that he gives his clients regarding stocks, mutual funds, bonds, and other investments.
+A stockbroker registers themselves with the Securities and Exchange Commission.
 Another requirement is becoming a member of the Financial Industry Regulatory Authority (FINRA).

-In addition, two exams must be passed: the Series 7 (General Securities Representative) and Series 63 (Uniform Securities Agent State Law Exam.
-A stockbroker must also be employed by a brokererage firm.
+In addition, a broker must pass two exams: the Series 7 (General Securities Representative) and Series 63 (Uniform Securities Agent State Law Exam.
+A brokerage firm must also employ the stockbroker.

-They can give advice on the sale of stocks and bonds.
+They can advise on the sale of stocks and bonds.
 Stockbrokers take care of the paperwork necessary in buying stocks and bonds on behalf of their clients.
-Dealing with people who have various degrees of knowledge and expertise in financial matters can be quite stressful.
+Dealing with people who have various degrees of knowledge and expertise in financial matters can be pretty stressful.

-This requires patience and the ability to communicate with the different temperaments of their clients.
-Hours may be long and they may need to work evenings and week-ends at times.
+Other responsibilities, like customer service requires patience and the ability to communicate with the different temperaments of their clients.
+Hours can be long, and they may need to work evenings and weekends at times.

 Stockbrokers provide services to clients on the telephone, computer, or in the office.

-In order to provide top-notch services, stockbrokers need to be strong and persuasive so customers will have confidence in the broker’s recommendations to buy stocks and bonds.
+To provide top-notch services, stockbrokers need to be solid and persuasive so customers will have confidence in the broker’s recommendations to buy stocks and bonds.

-Being detail oriented is helpful because things can change quickly in the financial world.
-Since a large part of the job is making cold calls, brokers have to become proficient at talking to people who have not been referred to the broker.
+Being detail-oriented is helpful because things can change quickly in the financial world.
+In addition, since a large part of the job is making cold calls, brokers have to communicate with people who have not been referred to them.

-Good math skills are important for a broker since he has to show a client how the investment products may affect him.
+Good math skills are essential for a broker since he must show a client how the investment products may affect him.